lwjohnst86/nefa-code/doc/manuscript.md

 the components by ISSI-2 latent class.
 The PLS-DA analysis using conversion to or maintenance of dysglycemia status over the 6 years as the response variable showed similar poor discriminatory ability, though better than the beta-cell function trajectory results.
-While 346 (72.4%) participants were classified correctly based on dysglycemia status, examining the clustering of the NEFA composition showed poor discrimination between groups (see Supplemental Figure S  7 and Supplemental Figure S  8).
+While 346 (72.4%) participants were classified correctly based on dysglycemia status, this was almost entirely due to classifying correctly into the non-dysglycemia status.
+Examining the clustering of the NEFA composition showed poor discrimination between groups (see Supplemental Figure S  7 and
+Supplemental Figure S  8).

 # Discussion